rht-labs/lodestar-config/README.md

         value: TypeTwo
 ```

 The options list in the `engagement_types` will be used to determine if there are any override files to merge.
-Values can be added to or overriden using files with the naming scheme `<base-file-name>-<engagement_type_value>.yaml`.
+Base config values can be added to or overriden using override files with the naming scheme `<base-file-name>-<engagement_type_value>.yaml`.

 For example:

-If the base configuration name is `runtime-config.yaml` and you wanted to override values for engagement type TypeTwo, you would need to create a mounted file with the name `runtime-config-typetwo.yaml`.
+If the base configuration name is `runtime-config.yaml` and you wanted to add to or override values for engagement type TypeTwo, you would need to create a mounted file with the name `runtime-config-typetwo.yaml`.

 If no file found matching the value of the engagement type, the base config will be returned.

+### Runtime Configuration Merging

+- All entries in the base config and not in the override config will be included
+- All entries in the override config and not in the base config will be included
+- All entries, excluding lists, that are in both the base and override configuration will use the values in the override config
+- **Any list that is in both base and override configs will be replaced with the values in the override config***

 ----